islamdraz/dotnetCore3.x-example/README.md

 # dotnetCore3.x-example
-this is for trying features in .net core 3.x
+this is for trying .net core 3.x

-in this project i tried the ViewComponents IHttpClientFactory example
+this project has examples for:

+ViewComponents
+bundleconfig
+IHttpClientFactory
+mvc controller
+Api controller
+Razor views
+Dependency injection
+Attribute routing
+Default mvc routing

-this will include project for plazor
+this will include project for plazor in the future , this comment will be removed once this is done